 Lexus RX L 450h running costs

-Thanks to CO2 emissions of 136 to 138g/km, the RX L 450h qualifies for a Benefit-in-Kind (BiK) company-car tax rate of 28% – a lower bracket than many of its diesel rivals.
+Thanks to CO2 emissions of 138g/km, the RX L 450h qualifies for a Benefit-in-Kind (BiK) company-car tax rate of 30% from 6 April 2020 – a lower bracket than many of its diesel rivals.
 This makes it an attractive proposition for company car drivers, even if plug-in hybrid rivals like Volvo XC90 and BMW X5 are much cheaper and better to drive.

 Lexus RX L 450h insurance group